scottyschup/ruby-curriculum/w2d5/subject-and-let.md

   end
 end

-describe "let" do
+describe "Cat" do
   let(:cat) { Cat.new("Sennacy") }

+  describe "name property" do
-  it "returns something we can manipulate" do
-    cat.name = "Rocky"
+    it "returns something we can manipulate" do cat.name = "Rocky"
-    cat.name.should == "Rocky"
+      expect(cat.name).to eq("Rocky")
     end

     it "does not persist state" do
-    cat.name.should == "Sennacy"
+      expect(cat.name).to eq("Sennacy")
+    end
   end
 end